erizov/Professor/semester_3/lecture_12_ml_algorithms/naive_bayes/README.md

 2. Identify the base case(s) in Naive Bayes
 3. Explain why Naive Bayes has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement Naive Bayes from scratch using only the function signature
 5. Modify Naive Bayes to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Naive Bayes for a specific use case (e.g., nearly sorted data)
+7. Optimize Naive Bayes for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Naive Bayes
 9. Compare Naive Bayes performance with alternative algorithms on large datasets